 Favorite summer tropical fruits include the mango, mamey, and anon (a sweet-apple).

-If you don't know what these are, or on the other hand, if the thought of these makes your mouth water, then head out to the Redland Summer Fruit Festival on June 22-23 for a taste of these.
+If you don't know what these are, or on the other hand, if the thought of these makes your mouth water, then head out to the Redland Summer Fruit Festival on June 25, 2023, for a taste of these.